Models API Reference

 )

-torch_dtype: str = Field(default="auto", description="PyTorch dtype")
+torch_dtype: str = Field(

-device_map: str = Field(default="auto", description="Device mapping strategy (HuggingFace only)")
+description="Device mapping strategy (HuggingFace only)"

 # vLLM-specific settings

-gpu_memory_utilization: Optional[float] = Field(default=0.9, description="GPU memory utilization fraction 0-1")
+description="GPU memory utilization fraction 0-1 (vLLM only)"

-quantization: Optional[Literal["awq", "gptq", "fp8"]] = Field(default=None, description="Quantization method")
+quantization: Optional[Literal["awq", "gptq", "fp8"]] = Field(

 # Additional parameters

-parameters: Dict[str, Any] = Field(default_factory=dict, description="Provider-specific parameters")
+parameters: Dict[str, Any] = Field(

 Usage Examples